mongodb/docs/content/install-mongodb-on-linux.md

 Note: Do not use this installation method unless you have a specific need that the available [Linux Packages](https://docs.mongodb.com/manual/administration/install-on-linux/#recommended-linux-install) do not address.

+Note: Starting in MongoDB 3.6, MongoDB binaries, [``mongod``](https://docs.mongodb.com/manual/reference/program/mongod/#bin.mongod) and [``mongos``](https://docs.mongodb.com/manual/reference/program/mongos/#bin.mongos), bind to localhost by default.
+Previously, starting in MongoDB 2.6, only the binaries from the official MongoDB RPM (Red Hat, CentOS, Fedora Linux, and derivatives) and DEB (Debian, Ubuntu, and derivatives) packages bind to localhost by default.
+For more details, see [Localhost Binding Compatibility Changes](https://docs.mongodb.com/manual/release-notes/3.6-compatibility/#bind-ip-compatibility).

 ## Install MongoDB Community Edition

 MongoDB only provides archives for 64-bit builds of Linux.
 Follow the installation procedure appropriate for your system.

-Note: To install a version of MongoDB prior to 3.2, please refer to that version's documentation.
-For example, see version [3.0](../install-mongodb-on-linux/).
+Note: To install a different version of MongoDB, please refer to that version's documentation.
+For example, see version [3.2](../install-mongodb-on-linux/).

 ### Install for 64-bit Linux